Do you want to get the best results from your 3D printer? Here are the best 3D printer slicer software tools – most of them are free.

 When should you buy / use it?
 If you hit the sweet spot between a 3D printer, the printing filament and the 3D slicer, you will get stunning results from any FDM 3D printer.
 Read an in-depth review here.

-Best 3D Slicer Software for 3D Printing #4: Craftware
+Best 3D Printer Slicer Software #4: Craftware

 Craftware is the new kid on the block.
-This 3D slicer can open multiple STL and OBJ files and arrange them on the build platform.
+This 3D printer slicer software can open multiple STL and OBJ files and arrange them on the build platform.
 You can scale, move, and rotate, clone individual models or groups of models at once.
 Like Simplify3D, this it has an interactive support management.
 CraftWare is currently in the Beta stage.
 The company also offers the Craftbot, a dedicated 3D printer that works together tightly with Craftware.

 What‘s great?
 The interface is nicely designed.
-The 3D slicer operates fast and is very easy to use.
+The 3D printer slicer software operates fast and is very easy to use.
 If you change settings, you’ll get live visual feedback to what part of the print will change – that’s a terrific feature.

 What’s not so great There are minor bugs in the software – it‘s still in Beta.